 I ask students to work on mini-whiteboards to write at least 5 factor pairs of the term 40ab2c.
 For the purpose of this activity factor pairs involving fractions and decimals are encouraged as this comes up later in the lesson.
 A couple of the higher ability students include factor pairs such as 40abd and bcd-1 which I applaud.

 When factorising terms involving powers students need to understand the basic rules of indices.
+Click here to watch the video.
 As we work through the first couple of examples I write out each term as a product of the highest common factor.
 For example,

 r3t + rt2